arpitbbhayani/articles/blogs/string-interning.md

 ## String Interning in Action

 Now that we understand the internals of String Interning and Cleanup, we find out what all Strings are interned in Python.
-To discover the spots all we do is grep for the function invocation for `PyUnicode_InternInPlace` in the CPython source code and peek at the neighbouring code.
-Here is a list of intersting spots where String Interning happens in Python.
+To discover the spots all we do is grep for the function invocation for `PyUnicode_InternInPlace` in the CPython source code and peek at the neighboring code.
+Here is a list of interesting spots where String Interning happens in Python.

 ### Variables, Constants and Function Names